Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Strategy 1: Develop and implement a 5-year strategic plan for the program during the candidacy period from CAA.

-Measurable Objective: The chair will develop a strategic plan in consultation with the advisory committee of the graduate program in SLP.
+Measurable Objective: The chair will develop and modify a strategic plan in consultation with the advisory committee of the graduate program in SLP.

 Strategy 2: Develop and implement a 10-year capital and infrastructure plan based on actual enrollments while in the 3rd year of Candidacy (in order to implement after accreditation is obtained) and Review the 5-year strategic plan.